ICIJ/datashare-extension-neo4j/README.md

 it will run Python code base formatting.

 The Java code style guides are located in [checkstyle.xml](qa/java/checkstyle.xml).
-You can then use the [Checkstyle Intellij plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) to highlight code style warnings and errors.
+Then use the [Checkstyle Intellij plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) to highlight code style warnings and errors.

-Additionally once the plugin has been installed you can import the [checkstyle.xml](qa/java/checkstyle.xml) as a Java Code Style template ` Settings|Editor|Code Style|Manage...|Import..`.
+Additionally once the plugin has been installed, import the [checkstyle.xml](qa/java/checkstyle.xml) as a Java Code Style template ` Settings|Editor|Code Style|Manage...|Import..`.
-This will allow you to automatically format you code according to the style guide when running the `Reformat Code` action in Intellij.
+This will allow to automatically format the code according to the style guide when running the `Reformat Code` action in Intellij.

 Be aware that reformatting code will only solve formatting style issues and other issues might be left.

-`Checkstyle` is also available for other IDEs and you should be able to integrate it in your preferred IDE.
+`Checkstyle` is also available for other IDEs and can be integrated in most IDEs.

 ### Display the Python app documentation